sinanozdemir/sinanozdemir.github.io/GatekeeperPillaging.md

 ![Enum Applications](enumApps.png)

 Looks like we have "Mozilla Firefox" running, can we gather any existing?
-We can try to run ```bash post/multi/gather/firefox_creds``` from meterpreter to see if we can find anything:
+We can try to run ```post/multi/gather/firefox_creds``` from meterpreter to see if we can find anything:

 ![Firefox Creds](firefoxcreds.png)